andreglock/memory-game-express-react/README.md

 ## Back end

-The high scores are stored in a lowDB database that is handled by an Express server.
+The high scores are stored in a mongoDB database that is handled by an Express server.
 When Hall of Fame is displayed it sends a GET request to the server, that read the high scores in the database.
 When a score is submitted a POST request will be send to the server that will add a name and score in the database.

 ### Final Note

-Unfortunately after this application was deployed I realized lowDB doesn't work on Heroku.
-Therefore, I will replace lowDB with postgreSQL that should work on Heroku.
-However, because I never worked with Postgres before this might take a while.

 The structure of an Express back end and a React frontend that is able to be deployed to a single Heroku app was made based on the tutorial from: https://daveceddia.com/deploy-react-express-app-heroku/.